netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 You can add as many filters as you want and separate them by or to create multiple capture scenarios.

-### Regular Expressions
+### Regular Expressions Usage
 If you need to filter on enriched content beyond the agent-level filters, you can use **regexes** to match any field/value pair.
 To filter all traffic from OpenShift namespaces, for example, you can use `--regexes=SrcK8S_Namespace~openshift.*`.

 Regexes are comma-separated, so you can use multiple at once, such as `--regexes=SrcK8S_Namespace~my-ns,SrcK8S_Name~my-app`.
 Refer to the [flows format](https://github.com/netobserv/network-observability-operator/blob/main/docs/flows-format.adoc) to see the possible fields.

 ## Unified Collector UI
-Capturing packets now resembles flow capture, allowing you to live filter the content.
-This improvement was made possible by introducing the [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) component inside eBPF agents, which parse packets and generate flows from them.
+Capturing **packets** now resembles **flows** capture, allowing you to live filter the content.
+This improvement was made possible by introducing the [flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline) component inside [eBPF agents](https://github.com/netobserv/netobserv-ebpf-agent), which parse packets and generate flows from them.
 All filtering capabilities are compatible with this approach!

 ## Metrics Capture on OpenShift
 Capturing metrics is now possible using the `metrics` command.
 This creates a `ServiceMonitor` to gather metrics from the agents and store them in [Prometheus](https://prometheus.io/).
 You can enable all or specific features to gather more information about your network, such in: